 Since its founding over a century ago, the parish has adjusted to meet the needs of its parishioners.
 We are strong and vibrant, and we’re aware that we have to identify the continually-changing needs of the People of God.
 The spirit of Holy Family is best expressed in our Prayer for Parish Renewal:

 "Lord God, You love us with an everlasting love; and You chose us to share Your love with others.
 WE ask that You rekindle in our hearts a new spirit of faith, of prayer and of reconciliation.
 Inspire us to search out and find ways of bringing one another closer to You.
 We pray for all who form our parish community, that together we may be continually renewed and transformed.
 All this we ask in the name of Jesus and through the power of the Holy Spirit.
 Amen."

-Our main "campus" is located at 403 Union Street, and includes our magnificent church, our rectory, the Religious Education office, the parish library, thrift shop, and headquarters of the St. Vincent de Paul Society.
+Our main "campus" is located at 403 Union Street, and includes our magnificent church, our rectory, the Religious Education office, the St. Joseph Center, and headquarters of the St. Vincent de Paul Society.
 There is substantial parking (and designated handicapped spaces).
 Both upper and lower churches are handicapped-accessible.

 Off Market Street is Holy Family Cemetery, comprising nearly 50 acres of land.